 Classification in model monitoring involves grouping data into predefined categories.
 These types of models use input training data to assess the probability that subsequent data falls into one of the predefined categories.
 Some of the best model performance evaluation metrics to use for classification models include:

 Alongside classification, regression models determine how independent variables relate to target or dependent variables.
 It estimates a numerical value, whereas classification models assign an observation to the category it belongs to.
 For example, a regression model could be used to predict the relationship between a particular marketing campaign and its effect on sales.
 Metrics you should be using to monitor regression models include:

 The best practices we’ve mentioned here are only a starting point.
 As ML and AI continue to evolve further, these algorithms and best practices will likely change as well.
 In the meantime, you can use first generation model monitoring frameworks to your advantage, helping you deploy responsible AI.

-Ultimately, continuous and dedicated monitoring — paired with explainable AI — as part of a comprehensive model performance management platform is essential to ensure that the MLOps lifecycle runs smoothly, production is successful, and your bottom line is protected.
+Ultimately, continuous and dedicated monitoring — paired with explainable AI — as part of a comprehensive AI Observability platform is essential to ensure that the MLOps lifecycle runs smoothly, production is successful, and your bottom line is protected.